treetips/dockerfile-centos-hubot-slack/README.md

 This dockerfile is intended to make it easy to develop hubot scripts for slack.

+You can use familiar vi from a beginning and can install vim by yum, if necessary.

 ## Description

 It is the present conditions that the hubot script is hard to do development very much.
 I made the dockerfile that could develop hubot script on familiar CentOS to solve this problem.